richardwilkes/gcs_master_library/Library/Markdown/Help/Scripting.md

   (a value from 0 to 4) or the move multiplication factor if 'returnMoveFactor' is true.
 If 'forSkills' is true, the modifier is adjusted to account for equipment that has been marked as not having its weight counting against skills.
 - `encumbrance(): encumbrance`: Returns the encumbrance data.
+- `equipment(): Array<equipment>`: Returns the top-level carried equipment with a quantity greater than 0.
 - `exists(): boolean`: Returns true if this script is being run on a sheet.
 - `extraDiceFromModifiers(): boolean`: Returns true if the Modifying Dice + Adds option from B269 is in use.
+- `findEquipment(name: string, tag: string): Array<equipment>`: Returns the carried equipment that match the given 'name' and has the given 'tag', case-insensitively.
+When matching, an empty or undefined value passed in will match everything.
+Note that only equipment with a quantity greater than 0 is considered and if all parents of that equipment must also have a quantity greater than 0.
+- `findSkills(name: string, specialization: string, tag: string): Array<skill>`: Returns the enabled skills that match the given 'name', the given 'specialization', and have the given 'tag', case-insensitively.
+When matching, an empty or undefined value passed in will match everything.
+- `findSpells(name: string): Array<spell>`: Returns the enabled spells that match the given 'name', the given 'specialization', and have the given 'tag', case-insensitively.
+When matching, an empty or undefined value passed in will match everything.
+- `findTraits(name: string, tag: string): Array<trait>`: Returns the enabled traits that match the given 'name' and have the given 'tag', case-insensitively.
+When matching, an empty or undefined value passed in will match everything.
 - `hasTrait(name: string): boolean`: Returns true if the named trait is present and enabled.
-- `item(name: string, includeChildren: boolean): Array<equipment>`: Returns the equipment with a quantity greater than 0 that match the given 'name', case-insensitively.
-If 'includeChildren' is true, then the children field will be populated in each piece of equipment.
-- `items(): Array<equipment>`: Returns all equipment with a quantity greater than 0.
 - `randomHeight(strength: number): number`: Returns a height in inches based on the given 'strength' using the chart from B18.
 - `randomWeight(strength: number, shift: number): number`: Returns a weight in pounds based on the given 'strength'